ghazalrafiei/Final-DB-Project/sql/README.md

-Queries used in creating and inserting tables with PostgreSQL command line.
+Queries used in creating and inserting tables with PostgreSQL command line interface.